Chile's economic activity index down 1.2% in October

 SANTIAGO, Dec 1 (Reuters) - Chile's IMACEC economic activity index, a close proxy of gross domestic product (GDP), dropped 1.2% in October from the same month last year, the central bank said on Thursday.

-That was in line with market expectations, according to a Reuters poll of economists.
+That was in line with market expectations, according to a Reuters poll of economists, as recession looms in the world's largest copper producerafter a rapid post-pandemic recovery.

 (Reporting by Natalia Ramos and Gabriel Araujo; Editing by Steven Grattan)